-When you create a Visual Edit variation, the editor will open on the page specified in the preview URL.
-This preview provides you the ability to click on your page elements and select from the offered editing options.
+When you create a Visual Edit variation, the editor opens on the page specified in the preview URL.
+This preview enables you to click your page elements and select from the offered editing options.

 Use the toolbar to create new variations, to undo/redo changes, and to edit the page code (CSS and JS).
 To change an element across your entire site, change the default ‘where’ targeting conditions to all pages.
 By default, it is set to your preview URL previously configured in your campaign settings.

-While you can technically set up to 20 changes for each variation, the more changes each variation contains the more risk of HTML conflicts and unexpected errors.
-Therefore, we do not recommend using these campaigns to change the entire layout of a page, but only for minor changes.
+While you can technically set up to 20 changes for each variation, the more changes each variation contains – the more risk of HTML conflicts and unexpected errors.
+Therefore, we recommend using these campaigns only for minor changes, not to change the entire layout of a page.

 When creating Visual Edit campaigns, the following settings are applied at the campaign level.